akuklev/HOCC/README.md

 § Overview of available types
 -----------------------------

-Before proceeding to our contributions let us breefly chart the landscape of available types.
-This overview can be safely skipped by readers versed in type theory.
+Before proceeding to our contributions let us breefly chart the landscape of types and principles of Construction Calculi.
+This overview should be skipped by readers versed in type theory.

+***

 The introduction only mentions inductive types.
 These are used in construction calculi to represent canonical mathematical objects such as natural numbers, real numbers, various combinatorial objects (e.g. graphs), and